deceze/Kunststube-Router/readme.md

     $r->reverseRoute(array('controller' => 'foos', 'action' => 'index', 'baz' => '42'));
     // /foo/bar/baz:42

-Both routes above have the same dispatcher information for `'controller' => 'foos', 'action' => 'index'`, but only one of them allows wildcard arguments.
+Both routes above have the same dispatcher information for `'controller' => 'foos', 'action' => 'index'`, but only one of them allows wild-card arguments.
 When reverse routing `array('controller' => 'foos', 'action' => 'index')`, the first route matches and `/foo` is returned.
 When reverse routing with an additional argument `'baz' => 42`, the first route does not match, but the second does.

 Dispatching